Muzatheking12/PDBvisualizer/README.md

 # PDBvisualizer
-Generate 3D- Ribbon visualization of PDB File with VTK which can be incorporated to your Softwares
+<b>Generate 3D- Ribbon visualization of PDB File with VTK which can be incorporated to your Softwares.</b>

 <img src=".\protman.png">